|

 it.
 Do not try to bring us EVERYTHING you do in your country.

-(October 2008) Back to top of the page. |
+(Oct.
+2008) Back to top of the page. |

 American expats : remember it's another country !

 Many Americans living here live as if they were not in France.
-Either on a short stay or having lived here for 30 years or more, they watch the news on CNN (or on BBC World), read the International Herald Tribune, etc... : no French paper, no French TV.
+Either on a short stay or having lived here for 30 years or more, they watch the news on CNN (or on BBC World), read the International New York Times, etc... : no French paper, no French TV.
 If in addition to that they live in one of these neighborhoods where most people are foreigners (Le Vesinet, St.Cloud,...), send their children to an American school, go to the American Church, never discuss with French friends, their information on French issues is not very different from what they could have if they still lived in the USA.
 Therefore, on many issues, they express an opinion which is just like the one of the average journalist in New York.
 All they know about the French comes from their discussions with shop-keepers and with their "concierge" (who often is Portuguese).
 Very frankly, this situation is not very different from the situation of French (or British) colonists in the old days of colonization : you spend several years in a country and, actually, keep the vision you had before you set foot in it.
 A typical case of that is the issue of the Islamic veil : if you put on your American glasses ("religious freedom", etc...), are you sure you can read it well ?
 Do you know what "secularity" means for the French ?
 Are you sure that American values are "universal" ?
-Are you sure American TV is any better that French TV ?
+Are you sure American TV is any better than French TV ?

 Credit ?
 No thank you....
 Americans (including the US government) live on